• Menu

 Area: Downtown | Address: Gate A of BC Place | Website

-Especially if you’re in town for a Canucks, Lions, or Whitecaps game, there’s no better stop for sports fans than the BC Sports Hall of Fame.
-In fact, it’s conveniently located right in BC Place so it could easily be part of any pre-game routine with little effort.
+Especially if you’re in town for any of the Vancouver sports teams, there’s no better stop for sports fans than the BC Sports Hall of Fame.

-This is the only Vancouver museum you can break a sweat in – the Participation Zone has a 14 meter timed running track, a mobile climbing wall, bubble hockey, and more.
+This is also the only Vancouver museum you can break a sweat in – the Participation Zone has a 14 meter timed running track, a mobile climbing wall, bubble hockey, and more.

 Major exhibits include galleries dedicated to Rick Hansen, Greg Moore, and Terry Fox.
 It’s also home to the Indigenous Sport Gallery.